louisaslett/ReliabilityTheory/README.md

 Under releases, the tree/commit from which CRAN releases were made are recorded, so historic source can be downloaded from there.

+## Citation

+If you use this software, please cite one of the following:

+Aslett, L. J. M. (2012), *ReliabilityTheory: Tools for structural reliability analysis*.
+R package, `www.louisaslett.com`

+Aslett, L. J. M. (2012), MCMC for Inference on Phase-type and Masked System Lifetime Models, PhD thesis, Trinity College Dublin.

+Thank-you.